Thomas Wilson Brown: Career

 In 1993, Brown appeared on Beverly Hills, 90210 (episode "The Game is Chicken") as the rebellious character Joe.
 He also had some appearances in TV series like CSI, Daybreak, Nash Bridges, and Walker, Texas Ranger.
 He also played a small role in the 2007 Steven Seagal movie Urban Justice.
-Smaller roles include Our House (1986 TV series).
+Smaller roles include Our House.

 In 2010, Brown co-starred in the independent thriller The Mooring.

 In 2017, Brown co-starred in Last Three Days.

-In addition to acting, Brown has become a film industry writer, director, and producer, as a co-managing member and co-owner of the independent film production company Thunder Basin Pictures.